grblHAL/Plugin_SD_card/README.md

 #### Macros

-The macros plugin is handling `G65` calls by either redirecting the input stream to the file containg the macro or executing an [inbuilt macro](https://github.com/grblHAL/core/wiki/Expressions-and-flow-control#inbuilt-g65-macros).
+The macros plugin is handling `G65` calls by either redirecting the input stream to the file containing the macro or executing an [inbuilt macro](https://github.com/grblHAL/core/wiki/Expressions-and-flow-control#inbuilt-g65-macros).

 Syntax is `G65P<n>` where `<n>` is the macro number.